 The result is input two potassium ions (two positive charges entry), and the return of three sodium ions (positive charges three egresses), this results in a loss of internal electropositivity of the cell, which makes the internal environment in an “electronegative with respect to the extracellular medium” medium.

-In particular case of neurons at rest, this charge difference on both sides of the membrane is called membrane potential or rest-rest.
+In particular cases of neurons at rest, this charge difference on both sides of the membrane is called membrane potential or rest-rest.
 Actively involved in nerve impulse, because through turns to idle.

-Is the transport of substances that do not normally cross the cell membrane such as amino acids and glucose, the energy required for transport derives the concentration gradient of the sodium ions from the cell membrane (as the gradient produced by the glucose system/sodium of small intestine )?
+Is the transport of substances that do not normally cross the cell membrane such as amino acids and glucose.
+The energy required for transport derives the concentration gradient of the sodium ions from the membrane of the cell (as the gradient produced by the glucose system/sodium of small intestine )?

 Sodium-calcium exchanger: A protein from the cell membrane of all cells eukaryotes.
-Its function is to transport calcium ion (Ca 2+ ) to the outside of the cell model using the sodium gradient; its purpose is to maintain the low concentration of Ca 2+ in the cytoplasm which is about ten thousand times less than in the external medium.
+Its function is to transport calcium ion (Calcium ion ) to the outside of the cell model using the sodium gradient; its purpose is to maintain the low concentration of Calcium ions in the cytoplasm which is about ten thousand times less than in the external medium.

-Per cation Ca 2+ exchanger expelled penetrate the extracellular medium three cations Na + into the cell.
-It is known that changes in the intracellular concentration of Ca 2+ ( second messenger ) are produced in response to various stimuli and are involved in processes such as muscle contraction, the gene expression, the cell differentiation, secretion, and various functions of the neurons.
+Per cation, the Calcium ion exchanger expelled penetrate the extracellular medium three cations Na + into the cell.
+It is known that changes in the intracellular concentration of Calcium ion ( second messenger ) are produced in response to various stimuli and are involved in processes such as muscle contraction, gene expression, cell differentiation, secretion, and various functions of the neurons.

-Given the variety of metabolic processes regulated by Ca 2+, an increase in the concentration of Ca 2+ in the cytoplasm may result in the abnormal operation thereof.
-If the increased concentration of Ca 2+ in the aqueous phase of the cytoplasm approximates a tenth of the external environment, the metabolic disorder produced leads to cell death.
+Given the variety of metabolic processes regulated by Calcium ion, an increase in the concentration of Calcium ion in the cytoplasm may result in the abnormal operation thereof.
+If the increased concentration of Calcium ion in the aqueous phase of the cytoplasm approximates a tenth of the external environment, the metabolic disorder produced leads to cell death.

 Calcium is the most abundant mineral in the body, in addition to multiple functions.